xmartlabs/xmartchat/README.md

 ## Solution Structure

 In the 'Mobile' folder, you'll find all the code for the application developed in Flutter, while in the 'Backend' folder, you'll discover the edge functions using Supabase.
-Additionally, you can locate the 'SolutionCode' file, which provides a step-by-step guide for the workshop.
+Within the 'Solution' folder, you'll discover three files that outline the step-by-step process of the workshop, each dedicated to a specific area: one for Supabase setup, another for authentication, and the last one related to messaging.
+You can also find more details about each of them in the [README file](../solution/README.md).

 ## Join the Xmartlabs Community!
 At Xmartlabs we love to share our knowledge through our open source work.
 Feel free to check out our [GitHub profile](https://github.com/xmartlabs) and contribute in any way you see fit.
 You can also explore our [blog](https://blog.xmartlabs.com/), where we regularly post new insights and discoveries.
 See you there!